isomerpages/mol-services/_government-services/08-manage-finances/08b-overview-cpf.md

     (2) You also get higher interest rates on your savings in CPF Generally, CPF monies yield higher interest rate compared to banks.
 For the first $60,000 in your CPF monies (with up to $20,000 from the OA), you will get an additional 1% interest for your CPF monies.
 That means you get 3.5% to 5% interest, compared to as low as 0.05% interest in bank accounts.

-      See Also: <a target="_blank" href="https://www.areyouready.gov.sg/YourInfoHub/Pages/News-4-financial-planning-tips-for-the-selfemployed.aspx">4 Financial Planning Tips for the Self-Employed</a>

     (3) You can use the monies for housing, retirement, medical or investment Similar to those employed ones, you would likely have the same housing, retirement and medical needs.
 It makes more sense to save them in your CPF account to enjoy both tax relief and higher interest rate.